top of page

 You can cut out and assemble the dice ahead of time, or make it a group activity.
 (If your group isn’t allowed scissors, you can bring them pre-cut and the group can finish the job with tape.)

-If any tool competes with emotion wheels among therapists, it would be therapy Jenga.
+If any tool competes with emotion wheels among therapists, it would be therapy tumbling blocks.

 When someone pulls out a block, they must answer a prompt before placing it on the top of the pile.
 There are many pre-made therapy stickers.
-One in particular, Feelings Jenga, includes prompts specific to emotions and coping.
+Our feelings block stickers, includes prompts specific to emotions and coping.
 Check out the feelings set here.

 What if a therapy session could feel like family game night, but with less competition and more learning?
 Consider therapy flashcards and card games.